-Gender has also developed a particular relationship with age and the age system since the advent of modernity and manifests in the symbolic devaluing of the figure of the old woman in particular.
-The denigration of the body and the association of females and femininity with the body was not an innovation of modernity and indeed its genesis can be traced back to the ancient Greeks.
+Gender has also developed [can you reword? sounds odd] a particular relationship with age and the age system since the advent of modernity and manifests in the symbolic devaluing of the figure of the old woman in particular.
+The denigration of the body and the association of females and femininity with the body was not an innovation of modernity and indeed its genesis can be traced back to the ancient Greeks [ref].
 But with Cartesianism the mind/body split and the association of value with mind (male) and the reviled with the body (female) was new; new also was the particular denigration of old age and femininity as against the positive of youth and masculinity which both require transcending for the attainment of reason (which furthermore was flattened to instrumental rationality) (Bordo, 1986).
 Importantly, as Susan Bordo has delineated, there was a psychological element to this also, with Cartesian dualism as a process of separation and individuation from the female universe of the old medieval cosmos enabling the emergence of the disenchanted masculine universe of the modern era.
-This involves interplay between cultural narratives and individual experience which is constantly repeated on an individual level as in Elias’ (1978) account of how the years’ long development of children replicates on a minute scale the centuries’ long civilizing process undergone by nations.
+This involves interplay between cultural narratives and individual experience which is constantly repeated on an individual level, as in Elias’ (1978) account of how the years’ long development of children replicates on a minute scale the centuries’ long civilizing process undergone by nations.
 In an account of the ‘dialectics of separation and individuation’ which Bordo offers as a ‘way of seeing the Cartesian era empathetically and impressionistically, through association and image’ (1986: 448) and drawing on psychological categories normally used to describe individual development, she highlights the links between scientific objectivism, the rejection of the body and the establishment of the motif of the Hag as emblematic of all the forces of dissolution threatening patriarchal rationalist society.
 One way through which this separation is effected is by the association of the female body with the abject (Kristeva, 1982).
 This abject quality pertains to lack of control, inherent in incontinence, bleeding, lactation and suckling, the ambiguous boundaries of self and other in pregnancy, the vulnerability of a body in time, a body with an animal or vegetable quality of immanence from which state the (masculine) self seeks to distance itself.
 Undesirable or uncomfortable qualities are projected onto women and older people such that if, as Mary Douglas (1966) suggests, the body is always a social body providing, through its boundaries and conventions, a clue to social mores, then the feminine body is marked by the social most of all, and the older female body is its epitome.
 Dorothy Dinnerstein suggests:

 ‘The child’s bodily tie to the mother... is the vehicle through which the most fundamental feelings of a highly complex creature are formed and expressed... this tie is the prototype of the tie to life.
 The pain of it, and the fear of being cut off from it, are prototypes of the pain of life and the fear of death’ (1976: 34).